 How do you feel about people, who either ask you questions about your service or look around your products, then leave without buying?

-I’m referring to the enormously valuable feedback, which these so-called time wasters can provide you with.
+I’m referring to the enormously valuable feedback, which so-called time wasters can provide you with.

 Time wasters are attracted to us for a reason

-If you’re attracting lots of the wrong kind of inquiries, there’s a reason.
+If you’re attracting lots of the wrong kind of enquiries, there’s a reason.
 It’s usually a sign that:

 - Your marketing message needs to be improved.